John-Abbott-College/6P3-Notes/lectures/reterminal-setup/index.md

         this case, stop, unplug the device, and read the previous instructions more carefully.
 - `rpiboot` will detect and attach the reTerminal’s internal memory as a storage device.
-- At this stage, you should see some dialog appear in the RPIBOOT program:
+- At this stage, you should see some dialog appear in the `rpiboot` program:

 ```bash
 Sending bootcode4.bin…